Types of Pit Bull Dog Breeds

 Depending on the breed and sex of the dog, they can weigh anywhere between 24 and 120 pounds.
 If you’re looking for a lap-size Pit Bull, Staffordshire Bull Terriers are the smallest of the bunch.
 And while American Bulldogs are the biggest, they definitely think they’re lap dogs.

 The American Bully is the newest addition to the Pit Bull family of breeds, first recognized as a breed by the American Bully Kennel Club (ABKC) in 2004.
 These pups are the life of the party — outgoing, happy, and confident.
-They're known for their eagerness to please, making them quick learners and great candidates for training.
-If you're in need of a friend who's always up for a cuddle session or game of fetch, the American Bully's got your back.
+They’re known for their eagerness to please, making them quick learners and great candidates for training.
+If you need a friend who’s always up for a cuddle session or game of fetch, the American Bully’s got your back.

 These lovable pooches typically weigh between 65 and 85 pounds.
 Unfortunately, due to unethical breeding practices, these poor pups are prone to a lot of health issues like heart disease, hip dysplasia, and arthritis.
-So, if you're considering welcoming an American Bully into your family, it's important to go through a reputable breeder and keep a close eye on their health.

 Weight: 65 and 85 pounds

 The American Pit Bull Terrier is all about personality and charm.
 Their happy-go-lucky nature makes them excellent family dogs, and their loyalty knows no bounds.
-They're always ready to join in on an adventure or snuggle up on the couch.
-If you welcome an American Pit Bull Terrier into your home, you may notice a strong prey drive, so don't be surprised if you catch them chasing all the things.
+They’re always ready to join an adventure or snuggle up on the couch.
+If you welcome an American Pit Bull Terrier into your home, you may notice a strong prey drive, so don’t be surprised if you catch them chasing all the things.

 These athletic dogs are on the larger side of the Pit Bull group.
-With a weight range of 30 to 65 pounds, they fall right into that sweet spot of being big enough to be sturdy playmates yet compact enough for some serious cuddle sessions.
-Their short coat comes in a variety of striking colors like black, brown, white, tan, or gray, giving them a unique look that matches their distinctive character.
+With a weight range of 30 to 65 pounds, they fall right into that sweet spot of being big enough to be sturdy playmates, yet compact enough for some serious cuddle sessions.
+Their short coats come in a variety of striking colors like black, brown, white, tan, or gray, giving them a unique look that matches their distinctive character.
 American Pit Bull Terriers are recognized by the United Kennel Club (UKC) but not the American Kennel Club (AKC).
 Like any breed, they come with their own set of health considerations, so keep an eye out for issues like hip dysplasia, allergies, skin issues, and thyroid conditions.

 Weight: 30 to 65 pounds

 With a big heart and a mellow personality, American Staffordshire Terriers are a popular pick for people looking for an endearing pittie friend.
-They love to love on their humans and literally everyone else (so they may not make the best guard dogs for this reason).
-They're known for being very sociable and especially safe around kids, and their confidence and high intelligence make them extremely trainable, so feel free to teach yours all the cool tricks.
+They love to love their humans and literally everyone else (so they may not make the best guard dogs for this reason).
+They’re known for being very sociable and especially safe around kids, and their confidence and high intelligence make them extremely trainable, so feel free to teach yours all the cool tricks.

 Weighing in at 40 to 70 pounds, you’ll find these pups in more than a dozen color combinations — in fact, they come in 18 standard colors, according to the AKC.
 While the American Staffordshire Terrier is recognized as a breed by the AKC, it is not recognized by the UKC.
 Common health issues that may crop up include skin and coat allergies, cardiac disease, and hip dysplasia.